BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 If this fails, try instead following the instructions to [compile manually](https://github.com/turtlecoin/turtlecoin#apple)

-#### Q: I've opened the wallet, and I'm getting lots of red messages like "It looks like TurtleCoind isn't open!"...
+#### Q: I've opened the wallet, and I'm getting lots of red messages like "It looks like BLOCd isn't open!"...

 ```
-It looks like TurtleCoind isn't open!
+It looks like BLOCd isn't open!

-Ensure TurtleCoind is open and has finished initializing.
+Ensure BLOCd is open and has finished initializing.
-If it's still not working, try restarting TurtleCoind.
+If it's still not working, try restarting BLOCd.
 The daemon sometimes gets
 stuck.
-Alternatively, perhaps TurtleCoind can't communicate with any peers.
+Alternatively, perhaps BLOCd can't communicate with any peers.

 The wallet can't function until it can communicate with the network.
 ```

-A: You need to also open up `TurtleCoind.exe` and let it sync.
-TurtleCoind is your connection to the network, and needs to be open and synced whenever you want to use your wallet.
+A: You need to also open up `BLOCd.exe` and let it sync.
+BLOCd is your connection to the network, and needs to be open and synced whenever you want to use your wallet.

-#### Q: I've opened the wallet, and I'm getting lots of messages like "Your TurtleCoind isn't fully synced yet!"..
+#### Q: I've opened the wallet, and I'm getting lots of messages like "Your BLOCd isn't fully synced yet!"..

 ```
 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!